FREE SHIPPING on orders of $85 or more

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ketch has been spelled many different ways, including Ketch, Keech, Keach, Kedge and others.

 This web page shows only a small excerpt of our Ketch research.
 Another 161 words (12 lines of text) covering the years 1206, 1620, 1686, 1640 and 1704 are included under the topic Early Ketch History in all our PDF Extended History products and printed products wherever possible.

-Another 119 words (8 lines of text) are included under the topic Early Ketch Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Ketch Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Ketchs to arrive in North America:

 Ketch Settlers in United States in the 17th Century

 Ketch Settlers in United States in the 18th Century